 The Office of Communications supports the College's grant‐winning efforts in ways that are consistent with journalistic practices and sound news judgment.
-In doing so, the office considers the needs of the College, the wishes of the foundation, corporation or governmental agency, and the standards and practices of the news media.
+In doing so, the office considers the needs of the College, the wishes of the foundation, corporation or governmental agency awarding the grant(s), and the standards and practices of the media.

 Successful grant announcements publicize an important College activity and communicate directly to key constituencies while respecting a funder’s desire for recognition and recognizing that good corporate, foundation and government relations, essential to the College’s success, must be accompanied by effective communications and professional media relations.

 Publicizing a grant that has not been properly documented and recorded or without fully understanding possible complexities regarding the grant agreement can adversely impact the funding organization and the College.